jcjorel/webgl/WORK_TODO.md

 Tasks:
 - Create a single Web page containing a WebGL micro application that makes the available AWS image PNG slowly rotating on a glossy glass 3D pane with mouse control.
-- Generate a background image of a desert at night, clear sky with stars with fantastical colorful supernatural vegetals (w/o cacti or trees or shooting stars or mountains).
+- Generate a background image of a desert at night, clear sky with stars with fantastical colorful supernatural vegetals (w/o cacti, trees, shooting stars, mountains, giant plants or giant objects).
 - The clear sky must be animated with visualy appealing sparkling realistic shooting stars/meteor shower effect.
 - The ground must have a dynamic animated vapor particle system to create a surreal ambiance.